sanjana-030/Financial-Fraud-Detection-and-Transaction-Analysis/README.md

-# 🚨 Financial Fraud Detection and Transaction Analysis
+# 📊 Financial Sales Analysis Dashboard

 ## 🌟 Project Overview

-This project analyzes financial transaction data to identify fraud patterns, understand transaction behavior, and measure the financial impact of fraudulent activities.
+This project analyzes financial sales data to understand sales performance, profit trends, product performance, and customer segments using Power BI.

 ---

 ## 🛠️ Tools Used

-- SQL
-- Python
-- Pandas
-- NumPy
-- Matplotlib
+- Power BI
-- Seaborn
+- Power Query
-- Jupyter Notebook
+- Excel

 ---

 ## ❓ Business Questions

-- What percentage of transactions are fraudulent?
+- What are the total sales and profit?
-- Which transaction type has the highest fraud rate?
+- Which segment generates the highest sales?
-- Which transaction type processes the highest transaction amount?
+- Which country contributes the highest sales?
-- Are high-value transactions more likely to be fraudulent?
+- Which products perform best?
+- How do discounts impact profit?
-- How do account balances change during fraudulent transactions?
+- How do sales change over time?
-- What is the total financial impact of fraud?
-- Which transaction categories contribute most to fraud losses?
-- What factors can help identify suspicious transactions?

 ---

 ## 📂 Files

+- Financial_Sample.xlsx
-- Financial_Fraud_Detection_Analysis.sql
+- Financial_Sales_Dashboard.pbix
-- Financial_Fraud_Visualization.ipynb
+- Dashboard Screenshots

 ---

 ## 📈 Key Insights

-- Fraud rate is only **0.843%** of total transactions.
-- CASH_OUT has the highest fraud rate.
-- TRANSFER processes the highest transaction amount.
-- High-value transactions are more likely to be fraudulent.
-- Fraudulent transactions show irregular balance behavior.
-- TRANSFER contributes the highest fraud losses.
-- Transaction Amount, Transaction Type, and Account Balance are key indicators of suspicious transactions.
+- Identified top-performing products and segments.
+- Analyzed sales and profit trends over time.
+- Compared country-wise sales performance.
+- Studied the impact of discounts on profitability.
+- Found products and segments contributing most to revenue.